Rent safe and private dog parks hosted by locals

 Social enrichment

 Dogs are social mammals.
-While not every dog loves strange people or other animals—and there’s absolutely no reason they need to!—it is important to provide our pets with plenty of opportunities to interact with family members and friends.
+While not every dog loves strange people or other animals—and there’s absolutely no reason they need to!—it is important to provide our pets with plenty of opportunities for social interaction with family members and friends.

 Some examples of social enrichment for your dog: